dryer-dev/dryer/README.md

 #### Namespaces

-**Admin:** Used to update content. acts_as_tenantable uses a method to set the current tenant in the Application Controller so the entire Admin namespace is automatically scoped to the domain it resides within.
+An Admin namespace is used to update site content. acts_as_tenantable uses a method to set the current tenant in the Application Controller so the entire Admin namespace is automatically scoped to the domain it resides within.

 #### Models